kiminzajnr/coding-school-api/README.md

 # Coding School RESTful API

 ## About
 This project is an API for a coding school designed to manage courses, projects, tasks, tags and  users.
-It allows for CRUD operations on all entities, supports authentication, and includes detailed documentation for ease of use.
+It allows for CRUD operations on all entities, supports authentication, and includes detailed documentation using Flask-Smorest..

 ## Table of Contents
 - [Installation](#installation)